On a Nonlocal Integral Operator Commuting with the Laplacian and the Sturm-Liouville Problem I: Low Rank Perturbations of the Operator: Abstract

 \section{Abstract}

 We reformulate all general real coupled self-adjoint boundary value problems as integral operators and show that they are all finite rank perturbations of the free space Green's function on the real line.
-This free space Green's function corresponds to the nonlocal boundary value problem proposed earlier by Saito~\cite{SAITO-LAPEIG-ACHA}.
+This free space Green's function corresponds to the nonlocal boundary value problem proposed earlier by Saito [N.~Saito, Appl.~Comput.~Harmonic Anal., \textbf{25}, 68--97 (2008)].
 We prove these perturbations to be polynomials of rank up to 4.
 They encapsulate in a fundamental way the corresponding boundary conditions.

 [section] [theorem]{Lemma} [theorem]{Corollary} [theorem]{Definition} [theorem]{Proposition} [theorem]{Remark} [theorem]{Example} \allowdisplaybreaks

 \crefname{lemma}{lemma}{lemmas} \Crefname{lemma}{Lemma}{Lemmas} \crefname{theorem}{theorem}{theorems} \Crefname{theorem}{Theorem}{Theorems} \crefname{remark}{remark}{remarks} \Crefname{remark}{Remark}{Remarks} \crefname{example}{example}{examples}